 For really big trees, you may need to circle the base with emitters twice, once close to the trunk and once farther out.

 If you are installing drip irrigation for a greenhouse and for outdoor applications, you may want them on different main lines so that you can water independently.
-Tender seedlings in the greenhouse need light, frequent watering, while established plants prefer deep soaks performed less often.
+Tender seedlings in the greenhouse need light, and frequent watering, while established plants prefer deep soaks performed less often.

 For starting seeds in a greenhouse, run the main line above the seedling trays.
 Install misters or overhead sprayers along the main line.
 The spacing should equal the width of the spray pattern so that you get full coverage with minimal overlap.